xinyaoyin/bis557/README.md

 fit <- ridge_reg(Sepal.Length ~ .,1.2121, iris)
 summary(fit)
 ```
-We've also created a vignette, called homework-2, that looks at effect on the out-of-sample mean square error as ? varies.
+We've also created a vignette, called homework-2, that looks at effect on the out-of-sample mean square error as lambda varies.